SolCharms/Betelgeuse/README.md

 accounting for the fact that your path to the derivative-dex-cli.ts file may be slightly different depending on where you put the cloned repository.

 The remainder of this demonstration assumes a familiarity with Solana's CLI.
+You will need to create filesystem wallet keypairs and minted and distributed tokens to various wallet addresses to follow the tutorial completely.

 ## Configuration
 In order to use the program we need to configure the .ts files in ../Betelgeuse/src/cli/config_devnet/